Well, here we are, in 2017, beginning this second week of the new year with a kindergarten re-do!

 At this early stage, we decided to put skill-building and formal education on the back burner.
 The focus is on habits, character, and having fun together.
 So no reading, math or handwriting yet.
 Although most kids K.K.’s age are in kindergarten right now doing these things, she does not really need formal academics yet, and I honestly do not feel she is ready.
 I do feel that I need to devote more undivided attention to my girls and that they are ready for a more structured routine.
 I also have some specific habits I want to establish this year.

-This week we are implementing Morning Basket.
-A Morning Basket is sort of like “circle time,” or for some families, kind of like a daily liturgy.
+We did implement a morning basket.
+This sort of like “circle time.”
 In our basket right now is Mother Goose, A Child’s Garden of Verses, the Jesus Storybook Bible and some seasonal picture books.
 We also have a weekly memory verse and a song.
-(Sounds like a lot, but the structure is loose and takes about fifteen minutes or so.)
-If it works for us, it is something that can grow to become the nucleus of our home school later on.
+This is something that can grow to become the nucleus of our home school later on.
 (We can add academic subjects that span multiple ages, like history and science, in the form of living books.)

-(We are also going to hone in on outdoor time for an hour every day because the scene around here is a little less like “wild and free” and a little more like “tame and confined,” alternatively, “crying about worms and refusing to leave the patio.”
-So we are about to work on that.)
+We are also going to hone in on outdoor time for an hour every day because the scene around here is a little less like “wild and free” and a little more like “tame and confined,” alternatively, “crying about worms and refusing to leave the patio.”
+So we are working on that!

-I really want to give my girls uninterrupted blocks of time for these things I just mentioned, but I can’t do it all.
+I really wanted to give my girls uninterrupted blocks of time for these things I just mentioned, but I can’t do it all.
 The little kid stage we are in means we have to physically do almost everything for these three small humans.
 To do this and be fully present as a teacher, I need help.
 I know that one day this won’t be the case, but right now it is.
-This time is short, and I want to have no regrets, so I asked for the help I need.
+This time is short, and I want to have no regrets.

 Monday has always been our housework/laundry day, and that works out really well.
 I’m just the kind of person who needs this.

-Tuesday, Wednesday and Thursday will be blocked together for being home all day to do morning basket, preschool activities and outdoor time.
+Tuesday, Wednesday and Thursday was blocked together for being home all day to do morning basket, preschool activities and outdoor time.

-On Fridays we now have a wonderful baby-sitter who comes all day so that I can do work, errands, planning/paperwork, make phone calls, meet friends, date my husband, go for a run, and clean bathrooms.
+On Fridays we had a wonderful baby-sitter come all day so that I could do work, errands, planning/paperwork, make phone calls, meet friends, date my husband, go for a run, and clean bathrooms.
 Basically, anything else that I would do during the week, I stuff in a closet and save for this day.
-(I CAN GET SO MUCH DONE IN AN HOUR, GUYS).
 Not having my time chopped up between multiple tasks is life-changing and I feel more emotionally plugged in during the week knowing that I have Fridays to do all the things.

 Resources for New Homeschoolers